MFord80/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

 This repository contains:
-    * Jupiter notebook of climate analysis
+    * Jupiter notebook of climate analysis.
-    * A resource folder containing data as both CSVs and in SQLite format
+    * A resource folder containing data as both CSVs and in SQLite format.
-    * A python application that create an API containing jsonified representation of some aspects of the analysed data
+    * A python application that create an API containing jsonified representation of some aspects of the analysed data.

 ### API routes